Say Buh-bye to High Interest Rates

 Abolish Outrageous Interest Rates with an Accelerated Payment Plan

-You can get a lower rate if you’re able to pay off your loan faster. *If* you’re able to pay more monthly.
+If you’ve got a ridiculously high interest rate, it can feel like you’re stuck with that rate for the life of the loan.
+However, you can get a lower rate if you’re able to pay off your loan faster. *If* you’re able to pay more monthly.

 Federal vs. Private Loan Rates

 Federal and private student loans have many differences, including their interest rates.
 Federal interest rates are set by the government and vary by loan type.
 Federal loans don’t require a credit check, so you can’t get a low rate by having a good credit score.
 Meanwhile, private loan interest rates are based on factors such as:

 - Credit score

 The main downside with private student loans is that they can have variable interest rates, while federal student loans taken out after 2005 have fixed interest rates.While federal loans also tend to have lower interest rates than private student loans, it is possible for federal loans to sometimes have double to triple the interest of a private lender, depending on your situation.
 Thanks, Department of Education.
 A potential solution for a high federal student aid interest rate is to follow this three-step process:

 This plan is ideal for saving money in the long run if you can stick to the payment schedule.
 The downside is you will lose any income-based repayment options or forbearance offered by the federal government.